Yovani Gallardo: Baltimore Orioles

 On February 25, 2016, Gallardo signed a two-year, $22 million contract with the Baltimore Orioles, with a team option for a third year.
 In his lone season with the Orioles, Gallardo turned in his worst season of his career.
 He finished the year with a 6–8 record, 5.42 ERA, and 85 strikeouts in 118 innings.

 Seattle Mariners

 On January 6, 2017, Gallardo was traded to the Seattle Mariners in exchange for Seth Smith.
-After struggling through the first half of the season for Seattle, Gallardo was moved to the bullpen on June 22nd.
+After struggling through the first half of the season for Seattle, Gallardo was moved to the bullpen on June 22.
 He was reinstated to the starting rotation in August due to his strong performance as a reliever and the many injuries that had been crippling the Mariners' starting pitching.
 However, due to several poor appearances and new pitching acquisitions, he was relegated to the bullpen once more.

 In 2017, he was 5–10, with a 5.72 ERA.
 He had his option declined on November 2, 2017, and became a free agent.

-Return to Milwaukee
+Milwaukee Brewers (second stint)

 On December 21, 2017, Gallardo signed a one-year, $2 million contract with the Milwaukee Brewers.
 The Brewers released him on March 26, 2018.